Common Maritime Accidents

-In the maritime industry, there are accidents that are prevalent.
+More than other industries, maritime accidents can be prevalent.
 Falling objects, collisions, slips and falls, fishing accidents, diving accidents and winch failures are just the tip of the iceberg as to what can happen while working on a vessel.
 A large percentage of maritime accidents that happen in the workplace are due to negligence, either by another employee or the employer.
 When you are injured due to the negligence of someone else, our attorneys can help you file a claim.

 When an employer fails to complete their duty to maritime employees, we step in.
 Let us handle your worker’s compensation case when injured on the job.
 Our attorneys have years of experience helping seamen fight for the compensation they so rightly deserve after a maritime accident.
 Each of our attorneys is more than capable of reviewing your case and finding the right course of legal action to take to ensure you are compensated for the injury you sustained.